andifalk/spring-cloud-gateway-workshop/lab3/README.md

     org.springframework.security: TRACE
 ```

 ### Step 2: Re-configure the rate limiter of lab 2

-As we now have a Principal (authenticated user) it is now possible to use the default `PrincipalNameKeyResolver` implementation of spring cloud gateway.
+As we now have a Principal (authenticated user) it is possible to use the default `PrincipalNameKeyResolver` implementation of Spring Cloud Gateway.

-So let's remove the reference to our own key resolver implementation (again in the 'application.yml' file):
+So let's remove the reference to our own key resolver implementation (again in the `application.yml` file):

-application.yml:
+__application.yml:__

 ```yaml
 spring: